-If in standing position for a long time, heat can cause orthostatic dysregulation with short unconsciousness (heat syncope) or blackouts (heat exhaustion).
-This is caused by vasodilation due to heat, blood flows into the periphery, which results in a temporary insufficient supply of the brain.
-Shock symptoms are clinically visible (tachycardia, hypotension, cold sweat), the skin temperature is not elevated.
-Treatment of heat syncope/heat exhaustion occurs through (intravenous) administration of fluid, shock positioning and cooling.
-Especially older patients should be hospitalized for clarifying possible differential diagnoses.
+If an individual stands for prolonged periods in a hot environment, orthostatic dysregulation with brief unconsciousness (heat syncope) or blackouts (heat exhaustion) can result.
+This is caused by vasodilation due to heat; blood flows to the periphery, resulting in a temporary reduction of blood supply to the brain.
+Shock symptoms are noted clinically (tachycardia, hypotension, and cold sweat), but the skin temperature is not elevated.
+Other symptoms of shock include headache, irritability, and extreme thirst.
+Treatment of heat syncope/heat exhaustion occurs through the (intravenous) administration of fluid, shock positioning, and cooling.
+In particular, older patients should be hospitalized to identify/rule out other conditions.

-Heat exhaustion caused by long and heavy sweating is also a mild form of heat emergency.
-Too little fluid can cause dehydration with headache, physical exhaustion and drowsiness.
+Heat exhaustion caused by prolonged and marked sweating is also a mild form of heat emergency.
+Too little fluid can cause dehydration, with headaches, physical exhaustion, and drowsiness.
 A disturbed electrolyte balance (loss of sodium) promotes muscle cramps.
-Therapy is done corresponding to the interventions in case of heat syncope.
-However, a stationary clarification is usually not necessary.
+Therapy is offered alongside any interventions in case of heat syncope.
+However, hospitalization is usually not necessary.

 Heatstroke and sunstroke

-Severe heat emergencies are heatstroke and sunstroke.
-Heatstroke occurs if the heat production and heat supply exceed the heat emission of the body e.g. when exercising in the heat or in case of young children and elderly people.
-Heatstroke causes hyperthermia with dry, warm skin, drowsiness, nausea and vomiting, tachycardia, hypotension and cerebral seizures as well as organ failure.
-Heatstroke always has to be treated in a hospital since it can be lethal.
-Besides cooling, shock positioning and fluid replacement, intubation and anticonvulsive therapy might be necessary.
+Heatstroke causes hyperthermia with dry, warm skin, drowsiness, nausea and vomiting, tachycardia, hypotension, cerebral seizures, and organ failure.
+Heatstroke must always be treated in the hospital since it can be lethal.
+In addition to cooling, shock positioning, and fluid replacement, intubation and anticonvulsive therapy might be necessary.

-Sunstroke can be dangerous as well.
-It results from overheating of the brain, usually due to intensive sun exposure.
-Besides symptoms of meningeal irritation, cerebral edemas are also possible.
-Patients suffering from sunstroke show similar symptoms as patients suffering from heatstroke: hyperthermia of the head, drowsiness, vomiting and additionally symptoms of meningeal irritation up to cerebral seizures.
-If these severe symptoms are present, a hospitalization and further treatment are indicated additionally to above-mentioned interventions.
+Sunstroke can also be dangerous.
+It results from intense sun exposure.
+Apart from symptoms of meningeal irritation, cerebral edema could also occur.
+Sunstroke and heatstroke share similar symptoms such as hyperthermia, drowsiness, vomiting, and symptoms of meningeal irritation, including cerebral seizures.
+If severe symptoms are present, hospitalization and further treatment are indicated along with the above-mentioned interventions.

-The danger of burns for the organism lies within the destruction of the vessel barrier (endothelial cells and endothelial surface layer) and the resulting movement of fluid into the interstitial space.
-This leads to hypovolemia resulting in hypovolemic shock.
-Furthermore, intravascular activation of blood coagulation (disseminated intravascular coagulation) can occur as possible complication and may cause multiple organ failure by damaging organs.
-All complications together are called burn disease and can be associated with additional inhalation injury and smoke intoxication depending on the cause of the burn.
+In burns, the blood vessel barrier (endothelial cells and endothelial surface layer) is destroyed and fluid moves into the interstitial space.
+This leads to hypovolemia and could result in hypovolemic shock.
+Further, the intravascular activation of blood coagulation (disseminated intravascular coagulation) could occur and may cause multiple organ failure due to organ injury.
+Inhalation injury and smoke intoxication could also result depending on the cause of the burn.

 Generally, burns can be differentiated by their extent and degree.
-The degrees of burn describe the depth of burn wounds (see table).
+The degree of a burn describes the depth of burn wounds (see table).

 |Degree of burn||Characteristics||Symptoms||Healing|